-The Rehabilitation of Offenders Act 1974 (ROA) entitles all employers to take into account unspent convictions when determining whether an applicant is suitable for the role applied for.
-Understandably, we hear from many employers that have fears or concerns about recruiting people with unspent convictions or who believe, incorrectly, that they cannot employ someone for legal reasons or insurance purposes.
+Understandably, we hear from many employers that have fears or concerns about recruiting people with unspent convictions and those who believe, incorrectly, that they cannot employ someone for legal reasons or insurance purposes.

 The only circumstances in which an employer may not legally recruit a person with a certain type of offending history, is where the offending history has led to the individual being barred from regulated activity with either children, adults or both.
 If you are recruiting for a role that is defined as regulated activity with children or adults, it is your responsibility to check the barred status of your employees and you may not employ a person who has been barred from working with the relevant group.